rancher/elemental-toolkit/docs/content/en/docs/Customizing/configuration_persistency.md

 weight: 2
 date: 2017-01-05
 description: >
-  Persisting configurations in cOS and derivatives
+  Persisting configurations in Elemental and derivatives
 ---

-By default cOS and derivatives are reading and executing cloud-init files in (lexicopgrahic) sequence inside:
+By default Elemental and derivatives are reading and executing cloud-init files in (lexicopgrahic) sequence inside:

 - `/system/oem`
 - `/usr/local/cloud-config`